 The VSAC Talent Search program helps students to explore career and postsecondary education options, to succeed in and to graduate from high school, and to enroll in education programs after high school.

-- 99% of Talent Search students graduate from high school on time.
+- 100% of Talent Search students (class of 2023) graduated from high school on time.

-- 55% of students completed a postsecondary program within 6 years.
+- 59% of students (class of 2017) completed a postsecondary program within 6 years.

 WHO WE SERVE THROUGH TALENT SEARCH